Donations For Citations

 - Non-resident permit in resident space

-Individuals will purchase one item from each of the following categories and bring the total of five items to the Parking and Transportation Services Office for donation.
+Individuals will purchase one item from each of the following categories and bring a total of five items to the Parking and Transportation Services (PTS) Office for donation.
 Items cannot be expired.

 |Fruit||Cup of Noodles||Deodorant||Macaroni and Cheese||Canned Tuna|